Pharmacists warn of major shortages of cold and flu medicines across Britain - ExBulletin

 Pharmacists warn of major shortages of cold and flu medicines across Britain

-2-year hiatus of respiratory viruses due to COVID Restrictions, subsequent loss of immunity, and increased indoor mixing during the Christmas season contribute to the rapid rise in infectious diseases. cold When influenza all over England.
+2-year hiatus due to respiratory virus COVID Restrictions, subsequent loss of immunity, and increased indoor mixing during the Christmas season contribute to the rapid rise in infectious diseases. cold When influenza all over England.

 As a result, the demand for over-the-counter drugs is increasing rapidly. pharmacist It warns of critical shortages of these medicines.